nrfconnect/sdk-nrf/doc/nrf/app_dev/device_guides/working_with_nrf/nrf54h/ug_nrf54h20_custom_pcb.rst

 * Tamper switches
 * Active shield channels

-You can find the details of each register contained in BICR in the relevant `BICR register's PDF file`_.
+You can find the details in the DTS specification for the BICR in :file:`sdk-zephyr/dts/bindings/misc/nordic,nrf-bicr.yaml`

-When not set, the register's default value is ``0xFFFFFFFF``.
+When not set, the registers' default value is ``0xFFFFFFFF``.

 The ``LFOSC.LFXOCAL`` register is used by the device to store the calibration of the LFXO.